 In today’s society, healthcare providers at any level are fair game for a medical malpractice lawsuit - and nurse practitioners (NPs) are no exception.
 In plain English, “medical malpractice” is when a healthcare provider injures their patient by not doing something they should have done, or by doing something they should not have done.
 Considering that many NPs can order tests, provide therapeutic interventions, and prescribe medications, they often face the same litigation concerns that physicians do.

-In fact, if you look at paid claims data that the National Practitioner Data Bank (NPDB) gathered between 1990 and 2019, you’ll see that the number of malpractice claims involving NPs has been steadily increasing over the years.
+If you look at paid claims data that the National Practitioner Data Bank (NPDB) gathered between 1990 and 2019, you’ll see that the number of malpractice claims involving NPs has been steadily increasing over the years.
 For example, in 1990, 41 malpractice claims were reportedly paid on behalf of NPs; the next year, that number nearly tripled to 120.
 Since then, the numbers have only been trending upward.
 In fact, in 2019, NPs were involved in a whopping 420 malpractice claim payments – the highest number on record for NPs.
 According to an article published in the July-August 2017 issue of the Journal of Professional Nursing, data collected by the NPDB revealed that malpractice claims involving NPs tended to be overwhelmingly related to errors in diagnosis (41.5 percent) and/or treatment (30.8 percent).
 Specifically, failure to diagnose accounted for 26.6 percent of claims and delay in diagnosis accounted for 11.3 percent, while delay in treatment and medication-related allegations accounted for about 3 percent and 12.8 percent of claims, respectively.
 And, of the claims with clear origin, the majority occurred in an outpatient setting.

 3 Examples of Real Malpractice Lawsuits Involving Nurse Practitioners